 Our Great North Shore Venue Tour continues as Bruce Vassar makes his way to Duluth.

 Originally described as an Italian Renaissance style, with Corinthian columns as their inspiration, the top and bottom of the exterior are elaborately ornate in classic detail while the middle of the building is visibly non-descript just like a column.
 If you love a gilded esthetic – you will love this venue.
-With the white walls lending itself as a painting canvas the gold gilded details highlight every turn, as you automatically think of the grandeur of Versailles in Paris or the Winter Palace in St. Petersburg.
+With the white walls lending themselves as a painting canvas the gold gilded details highlight every turn, as you automatically think of the grandeur of Versailles in Paris or the Winter Palace in St. Petersburg.
 Who could ask for anything more!

 As I met with Jax – you will love her – I was excited to take a tour.
 I would soon learn all there was to know about the history and the famous people whose footsteps walked the hallways so many years ago.
 People like Hollywood celebrity Henry Fonda, BeBe Shopp from Hopkins, Minnesota who became Minnesota’s very first Miss America in 1948, and The Crown Prince Olav of Norway.
 However, the most notable guest was in 1963 when President John F. Kennedy and his entourage occupied the entire 14th floor, only two months before his assassination in Dallas.
 As I would soon learn the hotel had quite the reputation in Duluth society and this reputation proudly continues today with the caring staff and management.